jeperez/scala-for-data-scientists/README.md

 # scala-for-data-scientists
 A fast-paced introduction to the Scala programming language for data scientists.
-These slides loosely follow Martin Odersky's Coursera course, and touch on common patterns in data wrangling and modeling.
+These slides loosely follow Chiusano and Bjarnason's [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala), and touch on common patterns in data mining.